10 Books All Software Developers Should Read

 No list of the top books for developers would be complete without Robert ‘Uncle Bob’ Martin’s book on writing clean code.
 It is all about the principles of writing code that is readable and easily maintained, which is fundamental to the long-term success of any software project.
 It includes many examples and case studies that will challenge devs to think about what makes code ‘good’ or ‘bad’.
 It also covers common programming mistakes and ‘code smells’, giving you a broad knowledge base to guide how you read and write code in the future.

-2. The Pragmatic Programmer by Andrew Hunt and Dave Thomas
+2. The Pragmatic Programmer by Andrew Hunt and David Thomas

 This book was written in 1999 but still has a lot of useful information and advice for software developers today.
 As the title of the book suggests, it is a practical guide based on many years of experience that the authors have had in the field.
 The book includes tips for avoiding common mistakes as well as ideas for improving the development process.
 In short, it’s something that’s useful to have at hand while you’re working on a project.

 3. Code Complete: A Practical Handbook of Software Construction by Steve McConnell

 Another one of the “must have” books for new software developers.
 It covers a full range of topics, including coding, testing, design, and debugging.
 This book will help you write clean and clear code based on long standing principles, which is why it remains valid despite the updated 2nd edition being published back in 2004.